nasriblack/SoftBussBookingBack1.1/README.md

 - [X] BUGFIX : the user will not be able to make a reservation in another date ( should not make a reservation in the same date )
 - [X] The seat will be like this SN-today_date_SEAT_NUMBER
+- [X] I need to be verified to make the reservartion => reservartion

 ---